 For employers doing business in California – especially smaller businesses – SB 1343 represents a big change from AB 1825.
-Before the January 1, 2020 deadline, California employers with five or more employees must provide two hours of sexual harassment training to all supervisory employees, and at least one hour of sexual harassment training to all nonsupervisory employees, within six months of their start date.
+Before January 1, 2021, California employers with five or more employees must provide two hours of interactive sexual harassment training to all supervisory employees, and at least one hour of interactive sexual harassment training to all nonsupervisory employees.
+New hires must receive training within six months of their start date.

 In addition, organizations must train individuals within six months of their promotion to supervisory positions, and then retrain all supervisors and nonsupervisory employees every two years.
 Importantly, the training requirement applies to temporary and seasonal employees, who must complete sexual harassment training within 30 calendar days or 100 hours, if they will work less than six months.

 Traliant’s California Edition of Preventing Discrimination and Harassment training complies with the state’s new requirements

 Traliant’s online training course, California Edition of Preventing Discrimination and Harassment, complies with all the training requirements under California’s new workplace laws, enforced by the California Department of Fair Employment and Housing (DFEH).
 The web-based, interactive training is available in two versions: a one-hour (60 min.) course for employees, and a two-hour (120 min.) course for managers and supervisors.